-Maas Lloyd uses the '3 Lines of Defence' model in which the risk management, compliance and actuarial functions form the second line and the internal audit function the third line, while the execution of the insurance business takes place in the first line.
+Maaslloyd uses the '3 Lines of Defence' model in which the risk management, compliance and actuarial functions form the second line and the internal audit function the third line, while the execution of the insurance business takes place in the first line.
 For each key function a dedicated key function holder is appointed.
 The Compliance function and Internal Audit report to the CEO, the Risk Management function and Actuarial Function report to the CFO.
 Regular reporting to and discussion with the Supervisory Board/RAC is assured.

-In 2021 the Company further continued the activities to act as commercial insurer and to prepare for leadership in pools.
+In 2022 the Company further continued the activities to act as commercial insurer and was allowed to act as leader in insurance pools.
 As commercial insurer the company will only provide capacity to underwriting agents to participate, in first instance, as follower in insurance pools.
 This means that the Company has outsourced the main part of its underwriting activities.
 The Company has procedures in place to select monitor and evaluate the performance of the underwriting agents.